Networks Troubleshooting - Android

 • If running Android 8 or higher, make sure that your device has given the app Location Permission (on Android 10 and higher, you will need to give location permission "All the time").

-• Do not 'Force stop' or 'Force kill' the app from the device settings.
+• Do not 'Force stop' or 'Force kill' the app from the device settings on Android

 • Make sure that your office is well covered with WIFI access points.
 You don't want to have any dead-zones where the WIFI signal doesn't reach.
 For example, there might be a corner office that is just out of range of the WIFI signal and a device will check IN and OUT as it repeatedly establishes and drops its connection.